jbellerb/gopkg2nix-incremental/README.md

 Both functions take a `srcs` argument which refers to a list of source files (either Go, Assembly, or Headers. `go:embed` is not directly supported).
-These source files can refer to packages specified by the `inputs` argument, a list of dependencies.
+These source files can refer to packages specified by the `imports` argument, a list of dependencies.
 The Go standard library is automatically included as a dependency unless `noStd = true`.
 All dependencies in this list must be the result of a call to `buildGoLibrary`.
 Finally, `buildGoLibrary` takes the argument `packagePath` for the path used in Go when importing that package.
 Equivalently, `buildGoLibrary` takes the argument `name` for the name of the derivation and the output binary.

 <details>
 <summary>Example: Building an executable with an external dependency</summary>